-Pinot supports text indexing and search by building Lucene indices as "sidecars" to the main Pinot segments.
+Pinot supports text indexing and search by building Lucene indices as sidecars to the main Pinot segments.
 While this is a great technique, it essentially limits the avenues of optimizations that can be done for Pinot specific use cases of text search.

-A new feature that native text indices support are real time text search.
-For REALTIME tables, native text indices allow data to be indexed in memory in the text index, while concurrently supporting text searches on the same index.
+REALTIMEtables, native text indices allow data to be indexed in memory in the text index, while concurrently supporting text searches on the same index.

-Historically, most text indices depend on the in memory text index being written to first and then sealed, before searches are possible.
-This limits the freshness of the search, being near real time at best.
+Historically, most text indices depend on the in-memory text index being written to first and then sealed, before searches are possible.
+This limits the freshness of the search, being near-real-time at best.

-Native text indices come with a custom in memory text index, which allows for real time indexing and search.
+Native text indices come with a custom in-memory text index, which allows for real-time indexing and search.

-A new function, TEXT_CONTAINS, is introduced for supporting text search on native text indices.
+TEXT\_CONTAINS, supports text search on native text indices.